-3 Tax-Smart Ways to Give Back this Year
+Three Ways to Give This Year

 Have you talked to your advisor about bunching, or “bundling,” gifts to nonprofits?
 The ripple effects of tax reform have meant that just 10% of taxpayers now itemize deductions, down from 30%.
 A smart strategy to help you maximize deductions under the new tax laws is to make two or more years’ worth of charitable contributions in a single year.
 A Donor Advised Fund is an effective tool to achieve this goal.
 It allows you to set aside enough to bring you over the itemizing threshold.
 You receive an immediate tax deduction and can distribute gifts to nonprofits over time.

 Donate your IRA Required Minimum Distribution to Reduce Income Tax

 If you are over 70 ½, the IRA charitable rollover allows you to use your IRA to make tax-free charitable gifts directly from the account to eligible charities.
 Currently, the provision allows you to make qualified charitable IRA distributions at $100,000 per person per year.
 The provision excludes the funding of gift annuities and similar life income plans, as well as Donor Advised Funds.

 Give Appreciated Securities to Avoid Capital Gains